-You apply labels to workloads to identify their function or purpose in an application (Role label), the application they belong to (Application label), their network environment (Environment label), and their location (Location label).
-After a workload is labeled, you can write rules using the labels you have applied to the workload.
+You apply labels to workloads to identify their function or purpose in an application (Role label), the application they belong to (Application label), their network environment (Environment label), their location (Location label), and any custom purpose you have defined (flexible labels; for example, OS).
+After a workload is labeled, you can write rules using the labels you applied.

-After you Create a label, you can label a workload in two ways:
+After you create a Label, you can label a workload in two ways:

-- Automatically label the workloads when you pair them by adding labels in the pairing profile. - See "Pairing Profiles and Scripts" in VEN Installation and Upgrade Guide. - Add labels to the workload on the Workload Summary page.
-In the PCE web console, select Workloads and VENs > Workloads from the left navigation menu.
-Select a workload, and in the details panel click Edit to select any or all of the four label types to apply to the workload.
+- 1. Automatically label the workloads when you pair them by adding labels in the pairing profile.
+(See "Pairing Profiles and Scripts" in VEN Installation and Upgrade Guide) - 2.
+Add labels to the workload on the Workload Summary page.
+In the PCE web console, select Workloads > VENs . - 3.
+Select a workload, then double-click on the workload's name to get to the details page. - 4.
+On the workloads detail page, click on Edit.